niamh-d/codeop-react-portfolio/README.md

 ### Welcome screen

 Login takes the user to the gallery (main) screen.
 Logout from the app takes the user back to the welcome screen.
+The image on the welcome screen is randomised.

 ![Welcome screen](imgs/welcome-screen.png)